grz0zrg/fbg/README.md

 ### Quickstart

-The simplest example (without texts and images) :
+The simplest example (no parallelism, without texts and images) :

 ```c
 #include <sys/stat.h>